-- The Tropical Vaction epilogue of Trading places shows Dan Akroyd and Jamie Lee Curtis relaxing on a yacht only a short distance from shore.
+- The Tropical Vacation epilogue of Trading Places shows Dan Akroyd and Jamie Lee Curtis relaxing on a yacht only a short distance from shore.

-- The end of Weekend at Bernie's 2 shows the heroes owning a yacht and sailing off with an all female crew.
+- The end of Weekend at Bernie's II shows the heroes owning a yacht and sailing off with an all female crew.